kubeflow/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 ### 1. Make sure you have enough GPU quota

-Add GPU quota to your GCP project.
-The [GCP documentation](https://cloud.google.com/compute/docs/gpus/#introduction) lists the availability of GPUs across regions.
-To check the available quota for resources in your project, go to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) page in the GCP Console.
+Add GPU quota to your Google Cloud project.
+The [Google Cloud documentation](https://cloud.google.com/compute/docs/gpus/#introduction) lists the availability of GPUs across regions.
+To check the available quota for resources in your project, go to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) page in the Google Cloud Console.

 ### 2. Create a  node pool of preemptible VMs with preemptible GPUs